Connor Heyward: Pittsburgh Steelers

 Heyward was selected in the sixth round with the 208th overall pick in the 2022 NFL draft by the Pittsburgh Steelers.

 On December 4, 2022, Heyward scored his first professional touchdown during Week 13 at the Atlanta Falcons, a 17-yard catch, getting both feet inbounds at the back of the end zone.
 In his rookie season, he appeared in 17 games.
 He finished with 12 receptions for 151 receiving yards and one touchdown.
 Heyward finished the 2023 season with 23 receptions for 167 yards.
-Heyward made his first playoff appearance this season in a 31-17 loss to the Buffalo Bills in the AFC Wild card round.
+Heyward made his first playoff appearance this season in a 31–17 loss to the Buffalo Bills in the AFC Wild card round.
 He appeared in 17 games and started five in the 2024 season.
 He had one touchdown, which came in Week 5 against the Dallas Cowboys.
-He recorded a second postseason appearance in a 28-14 loss to the Baltimore Ravens.
+He recorded a second postseason appearance in a 28–14 loss to the Baltimore Ravens.

-In the 2025 season, Heyward made the Steelers' roster as their starting fullback and as a reserve tight end backing up Pat Freiermuth, Jonnu Smith and Darnell Washington.
+In the 2025 season, Heyward made the Steelers' roster as a hybrid fullback and tight end.
 Heyward scored a receiving touchdown on a 12 yard reception during Week 6's win over the Cleveland Browns.

+Heyward also started playing wildcat quarterback on quarterback designed run plays, including multiple tush push plays.
+Heyward finished the 2025 season with 15 total carries for 43 yards and two rushing touchdowns and 3 receptions for 21 yards and one receiving touchdown.

+Las Vegas Raiders

+On March 13, 2026, the Las Vegas Raiders signed Heyward to a two-year $5.5 million contract with $2 million guaranteed.